 Al-Anon is a “fellowship of relatives and friends of alcoholics who share their experience, strength, and hope in order to solve their common problems.”
 Alateen is part of Al-Anon.

 “Al-Anon was formed in 1951 by Anne B. and Lois W., wife of Alcoholics Anonymous (AA) co-founder Bill W. They recognized the need for such an organization as family members living with AA members began to identify their own pathologies associated with their family members’ alcoholism.
 In the USA, Al-Anon Family Groups incorporated as a non-profit organization called Al-Anon Family Group Headquarters, Inc. Alateen took its own name and formation in 1957.”
 (Wikipedia)

 The Al-Anon website is here: Al-Anon Family Groups.

-Adult Children of Alcoholics (ACA or ACOA) is an organization that provides a supportive 12 step program forindividuals who desire to recover from the effects of growing up in an alcoholic or otherwise dysfunctional family.
+Adult Children of Alcoholics (ACA or ACOA) is an organization that provides a supportive 12 step program for individuals who desire to recover from the effects of growing up in an alcoholic or otherwise dysfunctional family.
 It was officially founded in 1978 in New York by a group of Alateens who had “graduated” out of Alateen and into Al-Anon.
 They found Al-Anon did not bring the relief they had been promise.

 ACA meetings focus on adults who are no longer living with their parents but are still living with the fallout whereas Al-Anon/Alateen is more for those who are actively dealing with alcoholic and/or addicted or dysfunctional family members or friends.

-There are approximately 2,200 Adult Children of Alcoholics registered groups worldwide with 1,460 of these in the USA and the rest in 55 countries.
+There are approximately 2,880 active Adult Children of Alcoholics groups in North America and over 70 countries.

 The ACA / ACOA website is here: Adult Children of Alcoholics World Service Organization.